How to reclaim storage with Google Photos' Free Up Space feature

 Tracking each file down on your own can become tedious if you're not regularly micro-managing your media library.
 So, the tools built into Google Photos can come in handy in several ways, like helping you find photos that aren't worth keeping or locating extra-large files.

 How to free up space with Google Photos

-- Launch the Google Photos app.
+1. Launch the Google Photos app.

-- Tap the "Free up…" option in the settings screen, which will show you how much storage is used by files that have already been backed up to the cloud.
+3. Tap Free up space, which will show you how much storage is used by files that have already been backed up to the cloud.

-- Google Photos will take you to a new screen with more information.
-Tap "Free up X GB" on this screen.
+4. Google Photos will take you to a new screen with more information.
+Tap Free up X MB or GB on this screen.

 Once you've gone through this process, Google Photos will have deleted the local copies of photos, videos, and screenshots from your phone's internal storage.
 The copies will continue to be available in your Google account's cloud storage and accessible through Google Photos.